bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 * --list-tasks, which allows to list all tasks related to roles used in the playbook, and order they will be executed
 * --start-at-task, which allows to start/restart playbook at a desired task (to be combined with --list-tasks)
 * --list-tags, which allows to list all tags seen during this playbook execution
+* --limit, which limit the playbook execution to a specific list of hosts (if using a group has default host for example)

 Debug
 -----

 All of these commands accept verbose flags with -v, -vv, -vvv, etc. The more v, the more verbose.

 Also, it is possible to execute all of them with the variable ANSIBLE_DEBUG=1 set, which will dramatically increase output information (but unfortunately not always relevant to our needs...).

 For example, a very verbose execution would be: